ToniWonKanobi/theoveranalyzed.net/posts/2015/7/19/ditching-webfonts-part-ii-hoefler-webfonts-are-prettier-but-slower.md

 Title: Ditching Webfonts Part II: Hoefler Webfonts Are Prettier, but Slower
 Date: 2015-07-19 11:14
 Description: It's been a few days since I stopped using webfonts on my website.
 I did some super scientific and empirical testing in determining that Cloud.typography (Hoefler) webfonts are slower than everyone else's.
-Tags: Typography, Web Design & Development, Ditching Webfonts
+Tags: Typography, Web Design, Ditching Webfonts
 Image: http://www.typography.com/images/overviewPageImages/whitney_cell_07.png

-<p><em class="topStory">What started out as a simple rant about the slowness of the web morphed into a <a href="/tags/Ditching%20Webfonts title="My mini-series entitled 'Ditching Webfonts'">mini-series</a> about webfonts.
-Be sure to check out the <a href="/2015/7/12/why-the-web-is-so-slow" title="My piece on why the web is slow">first</a> and <a href="/2015/7/15/ditching-webfonts" title="First of a two-part series on ditching webfonts">second</a> posts on the subject.</em></p>
+<p><em class="topStory">What started out as a simple rant about the slowness of the web morphed into a <a href="/tags/Ditching%20Webfonts" title="My mini-series entitled 'Ditching Webfonts'">series</a> of posts about webfonts.
+Be sure to check out the <a href="/2015/7/12/why-the-web-is-so-slow" title="My piece on why the web is slow">first</a> and <a href="/2015/7/15/ditching-webfonts" rel="previous" title="First of a two-part series on ditching webfonts">second</a> posts on the subject.</em></p>

-## Just Not The Same
+#### Just Not The Same

 [Avenir Next][an] is the typeface currently adorning TheOverAnalyzed, at least on Apple displays.
 It's not meant to be permanent.
 It's a stopgap.
 Until my favorite webfont comes without the burden of latency, that isn't likely to change.

-# A Good Point
+### A Good Point

 A few days ago I found myself commanding the attention of none other than Ben Thompson, who had this to say about my hasty[^has] decision to ditch webfonts: